Azure virtual datacenter: A network perspective

-Infrastructure components provide an interconnection between the different components of a VDC, and are present in both the hub and the spokes.
+Infrastructure components provide an interconnection for the different components of a VDC implementation, and are present in both the hub and the spokes.
 The responsibility for managing and maintaining the infrastructure components is typically assigned to the central IT and/or security team.

 One of the primary tasks of the IT infrastructure team is to guarantee the consistency of IP address schemas across the enterprise.
-The private IP address space assigned to the VDC needs to be consistent and NOT overlapping with private IP addresses assigned on your on-premises networks.
+The private IP address space assigned to a VDC implementation must be consistent and NOT overlapping with private IP addresses assigned on your on-premises networks.

 - Identity and directory services.
 Access to every resource type in Azure is controlled by an identity stored in a directory service.
 The directory service stores not only the list of users, but also the access rights to resources in a specific Azure subscription.
 These services can exist cloud-only, or they can be synchronized with on-premises identity stored in Active Directory.